ViaAnalytics/AVI/README.md

 ## Postgres database

 Various kinds of data are in the central AVI database, including historical locations, arrival and departure events, daily trip assignments, and schedule information.
-We use the open-source (Postgres SQL database)[https://www.postgresql.org/].
+We use the open-source [Postgres SQL database](https://www.postgresql.org/).
 Instructions for installing and deploying a Postgres database can be found online.
-We have used (Amazon RDS)[https://aws.amazon.com/rds/postgresql/] successfully in the past.
+We have used [Amazon RDS](https://aws.amazon.com/rds/postgresql/) successfully in the past.
 After the database server is initially prepared, create a new Postgres database called <agency_shortname>.
 The table schemas are stored in the `pg_schema` folder.
 To prepare the empty tables, log into the agency AVI database with `psql` and run `\ir /path/to/create_all.sql`.

 Make sure that you choose an appropriate size for your database.
 The largest contributor to the size of the database will be the archived raw locations.
 Each location will require roughly 130 bytes to store in Postgres, and each Android device will generate approximately 5800 raw locations per day (using the default 15-second location cadence).
 This comes to 750 kB per day, and thus an agency with 100 vehicles would generate 75 MB of raw location data per day.
 Including other types of data, this quantity could increase by a factor of 2.
 Thus, to maintain a reasonable database size, old data will need to be backed up and removed from the primary database on a regular basis.